Spain Culinary Trips: Wine and Tapas Pairings

 Tapas is a wonderful Spanish phenomenon that has become popular around the globe, and with good cause.
 What could be better than delectable small plates of Spanish food, paired with good wines and friendly conversation?
-In Barcelona, hopping from taberna to taberna for a few tapas plates with one's friends is part of the culture, and is a wonderful way to explore the food and nightlife of this vibrant city.
+On our Spain wine tours in Barcelona, for instance, hopping from taberna to taberna for a taste of the local wines and a few tapas plates with one’s friends is part of the culture, and is a wonderful way to explore the food and nightlife of this vibrant city.

 You can recreate the experience at home, as well, especially after you learn to make wonderful, authentic Spanish recipes during a cooking vacation or one-day cooking class in Spain (see the links for details on what we offer).
-But no meal is complete without a wonderful wine pairing, so here is a quick guide to what to serve with Spanish tapas dishes.
+But no meal is complete without a wonderful wine pairing, which you can learn about on our Spain wine tours, but also in this quick guide to what to serve with Spanish tapas dishes.

 aged cheese (such as an aged Manchego, the famous Spanish sheep’s milk cheese): serve with a Tempranillo, or another medium- to full-bodied red.